AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Understand/agora_chat_release_notes_unity.md

 This page provides release notes for the Agora Chat SDK for C#.

+## v1.1.0

+#### New features

+- Upgrades the native platforms `iOS` and `Android` that the Unity platform depends on to v1.1.0.
+- Adds the function of managing custom chat room attributes.
+- Adds the `ChatManager#GetConversationsFromServerWithPage` method to allow users to get the conversation list from the server with pagination.
+- Adds the `Message#Priority` attribute to implement the chat room message priority function.
+- Adds the `ChatManager#RemoveMessagesFromServer` method to allow users to delete messages on the server in a unidirectional way.

+#### Improvements

+Modified the `SDKClient#InitWithOptionsInitWithOptions` method by adding the return result for the App Key format check.

+#### Issues fixed

+Some login bugs.

 ## v1.0.9

 v1.0.9 was released on February 1, 2023.